 - Guaranteed enrollment in 36 units of General Education classes

 - A scholastically engaging learning environment

 - The opportunity to create practical working relationships with faculty and instructors.
 Symposia sessions featuring guest speakers, films, field trips and performance

-- Building a sense of camaraderie with other freshmen and sophomores
+- Building a sense of camaraderie with other first and second year students

-After accepting admission to Sonoma State, Hutchins freshmen should be advised that Hutchins is their Academic Freshman Learning Community.
-Freshmen reside both off campus and in SSU residential housing.
-For further information on the Hutchins Freshman/Sophomore Learning Community.
+Hutchins first year students should be advised that Hutchins is their Academic Freshman Learning Community.
+First years may reside both off campus and in SSU residential housing.
+There is no Hutchins themed living learning community on campus at present.